livegnik/2way-poc-design/README.md

 ## 17. Scope boundary and status

-Only properties explicitly defined in this repository are claimed.
-Terms such as "secure," "trusted," or "verified" have meaning only where the accompanying section spells out conditions.
-Examples show possibility, not obligation; code fragments in appendices are non-normative unless referenced by a normative section.
+This repository claims only what it states explicitly.
+Terms like “secure,” “trusted,” or “verified” carry meaning only when a section defines the exact conditions under which they apply.
+Examples illustrate possibilities, not mandates.
+Appendices, diagrams, or snippets are non-normative unless they are cited from a normative section.

-This is a work-in-progress proof of concept.
-Clarity, auditability, and structural correctness take priority over performance or scale, and some trade-offs remain intentionally unresolved until validated.
-Treat this repository as authoritative for design intent, but not as evidence that all future choices have been finalized.
+The proof of concept remains a work in progress.
+Clarity, auditability, and structural correctness outrank performance, scale, or polish.
+Some trade-offs are intentionally unresolved until multiple implementations exercise the design.
+Treat this repository as the authoritative record of intent today, but not as a guarantee that future ADRs or revisions will keep every detail the same.